rebelsky/sams-assorted-musings-reflections/letterpress-2017-08-03.md

 we were talking about setting up the inkjet printer to make negatives;
 I quickly suggested that rather than running through a series of new settings each time, we save the group of settings as a printer option.
-But it was also obvious to my in my approach to the project.
+But it was also obvious (at least to myself) in my approach to the project.
 I had started the project using Adobe Illustrator, but I quickly switched to LaTeX because I think better about typesetting in LaTex.
 Using LaTeX both freed and constrained me.

 I will admit that I was a bit disappointed to hear on the first day that we were limited to only one color in our project [1].
 I was also